-A good thing to know when going out is how to tip.
+A good thing to know when casually going out or going to your event venue is how to tip.
 This skill will help ensure good service and more importantly, encourage the continuation of that service once you return.
 It also shows that you have good character.
-Always make sure to budget the gratuity into the anticipated final bill at brewpubs, bars, microbrewery restaurants, nightclubs, jazz night clubs, dance clubs, or any other hot spots that you go out in the city.
+Always make sure to budget the gratuity into the anticipated final bill at brewpubs, bars, microbrewery restaurants, nightclubs, jazz nightclubs, dance clubs, or any other hot spots that you go out in the city.
+It’s important for any event, from a bachelor party to a baby shower.
 Keep these ten important tips on tipping in mind when you go out!

 Tips on Tipping by Situation

 After a meal dining-in at a restaurant, it is customary to leave a tip between 15 percent to 20 percent of the tab.
 The tip amount should stay between these percentages, no matter the level of service.
 The amount that you leave is only for the server to take home, no one else in the restaurant.
 Keep this in mind when your meal took a long time to come out due to the kitchen staff running slow.

 However, if you go out to have a meal with your friends or family and someone pays for your meal, or your food and drinks are covered, leave a tip equal to what you would have paid.
 You may save yourself money in the long run if you are a good tipper.
 Some restaurants have a guide at the end of the bill that tells you approximately how much you are expected to tip based on how much you spent.

 If you find yourself taking a drink or two at a restaurant during a bridal shower party, make sure that whenever a beer bottle is opened or a simple drink is poured and given to you, start with $1.
 As you order more complicated and expensive options, up the amount to $2 or more if you feel it is necessary.
 Be ready to pay as soon as you order so that you don’t waste the server’s time to make more money.